What we know about Jeff Bezos’s $500 million superyacht

 When Oceanco requested the city of Rotterdam dismantle the 100-year-old bridge – known to locals as “De Hef” – outraged citizens planned to throw rotten eggs at the superyacht.
 The yacht maker rescinded its request and ultimately hauled the 417-foot vessel to a separate shipyard to install the masts.

+The clever design of the three masts, which see the yacht powered by kinetic energy, mean Bezos does not need an entire crew to staff the vessel - instead the Koru can be manned by one person (although no doubt the billionaire will have staff on hand for more of his voyages).

+Guests visiting Bezos aboard his new superyacht are able to arrive via helicopter thanks to the vessel’s helipad, while other transport on board includes a fleet of cars, jetskis and smaller speedboats.

-The yacht reportedly costs $25m a year to maintain, according to Page Six, but it seems that won’t be a problem for Bezos – whose net worth is an estimated $141bn.
+The yacht reportedly costs $25m a year to maintain, according to Page Six, but Bezos has more than enough money to cover the maintenance – his net worth is an estimated $141bn.

 Join our commenting forum